DomHudson/bert-in-production/README.md

 - [hanxiao/bert-as-service](https://github.com/hanxiao/bert-as-service)
  `bert-as-service` uses BERT as a sentence encoder and hosts it as a service via ZeroMQ, allowing you to map sentences into fixed-length representations in just two lines of code.

-## Descriptive Resources - how BERT works.
+## Descriptive Resources
+Articles and papers describing how BERT works.

 - [Visualizing A Neural Machine Translation Model (Mechanics of Seq2seq Models With Attention)](https://jalammar.github.io/visualizing-neural-machine-translation-mechanics-of-seq2seq-models-with-attention/)